 For farm-to-table dining

 Join the raw food movement when you dine at Afterglow by ANGLOW.
 This restaurant works closely with local and regional farms to obtain fresh produce for its vibrant vegan dishes.
-Try the raw taco bowl (SGD 16), which tosses romaine lettuce, purple cabbage, avocado and salsa with marinated walnut ‘meat’ together.
-For something heftier, go for the raw lasagna (SGD 20); it’s layered with zucchini, cherry tomato sauce, baby spinach and shiitake mushrooms, and bound together by a ‘cream cheese’ made from cashew nuts.
+Try the drag-pom salad (S$16), which packs an assortment of fruits and vegetables like dragonfruit, avocado and jicama, and their Cuban burger, whose grilled black bean patty is complemented by salsa dressing, flax seed and guacamole.
+For something hefty, go for the raw lasagna (S$22); it’s layered with zucchini, cherry tomato sauce, baby spinach and shiitake mushrooms, and bound together by a ‘cream cheese’ made from cashew nuts.